-Accredited Nursing Schools in North Carolina – Information & Rankings for 2020
+Nursing Schools in North Carolina - 2020 Rankings

 A 2018 study from Georgetown University speculates that by the year 2025, North Carolina will have the second-largest nursing shortage in the U.S. Seventy of the Tar Heel State’s 80 rural counties have been designated “medical deserts”—a term used to describe a populated area that’s more than an hour’s drive from an acute-care hospital.
 This creates multiple opportunities for graduates of accredited nursing schools in North Carolina, particularly those who are interested in providing primary care services to underserved populations.
 While the competition for jobs may get fiercer in cities like Charlotte, Raleigh and Durham, the pressing need for nurses in medically underserved areas will continue to exist providing ample employment opportunities for nurses in the Tar Heel State.

-Following are the 10 Best Accredited Nursing Schools in North Carolina for the Year - 2020
+Following are the 10 Best Accredited Nursing Schools in North Carolina for 2020

 Based on our Ranking Methodology, we have analyzed all 90 Schools in North Carolina offering nursing education to come up with our list of the best schools for Baccalaureate and Graduate degree programs.